redox-os/website/content/faq.en.md

 Redox is a alpha/beta quality software, because we implement new features while fix the bugs.

+Thus it's not ready for daily usage yet, feel free to test the system until its maturity and **don't store your sensitive data without a proper backup.**

 The version 1.0 will be released once all system APIs are considered stable.

 ## What does Redox mean?